 It is most common for SYO members to spend two years in an ensemble before progressing to the next ensemble.
 SYO members are encouraged to audition for the ensemble most immediately above their current ensemble.
 This is to ensure you are auditioning on excerpts that cater for your abilities.

 For new applicants, it is a little harder for us to guide you.
-Please look at the guidelines listed on the orchestra pages and consult with your instrumental teacher prior to applying, as they will have the best idea of which ensemble will be the most appropriate for you.
-Please feel free to try this quiz if you are still unsure.
+Please look at the guidelines listed on the 2020 Auditions Brochure and consult with your instrumental teacher prior to applying, as they will have the best idea of which ensemble will be the most appropriate for you.

 Auditions are 5-7 minutes long.